Saturday, April 30, 2011

 Thursday, April 28, 2011

-Not the most scenic place to stay but it’s only $10.00 a night with electric hookups, except in the fall when the price rises to $20.00 for some reason.
-There’s also a free dump station and fresh water.
-And free WiFi!
+Not the most scenic place to stay but it’s only $20.00 a night with electric hookups, except in the fall when the price rises for some reason.
+There’s also a dump station and fresh water.
 If you don’t need to hookup to the electricity staying overnight is free too.
 Park in the camping area even if you don’t use electricity because the casino lot is small.

 The camping area lot is loose gravel so rolling is very hard.
 Park close to the paved driveway.
 The curb cuts are good.
 The casino is roomy with easy to move chairs and low pile carpet.
 Some of the machines have club cards slots and ticket slots that are a little hard to reach.
 San Felipe Casino